abarax/resume/resume.md

 	- Designed and implemented Virgin Australia's Oracle OSB automated testing and build management system using Python, Maven, Weblogic and SoapUI.
 This greatly increased development productivity and confidence.
 	- Participated in various technical discussions and took a lead role in dictating key decisions for Virgin's technical direction.
 Including the use of event driven principles, Enterprise Java Beans, automated OSB builds and web service testing.
-	- Conducted presentations and design discussions in development team meetings .
+	- Conducted presentations and design discussions in development team meetings.
 	- Conducted design reviews, estimates and created proposals for continuous improvement.
 	- Created SOA Developer workstation set-up guides as well as Oracle OSB, Weblogic and Eclipse installation guides.
 	- Created an Oracle BPM workflow proof-of-concept for a catering project while working in the solutions team.